 For athletes intent on developing their fullest potential, both mentally and physically, T'ai Chi training as an addition to training technique and improving fitness, can have the following benefits:

 If you quote information from this page in your work, then the reference for this page is:

 About the Author

-Jayne Storey is a specialist in T`ai Chi and uses this to help athletes and teams with balance, posture, body-mechanics, attention control, coordination, stress management, mindfulness and also to create the right internal conditions for accessing the sporting zone/flow state.
+Jayne Storey is a specialist in T'ai Chi and uses this to help athletes and teams with balance, posture, body mechanics, attention control, coordination, stress management, and mindfulness and create the right internal conditions for accessing the sporting zone/flow state.